-On December 13th of last year, two armed men walked right into a home through an unlocked door in Richland County, SC.
+On December 13th, 2019, two armed men walked right into a home through an unlocked door in Richland County, SC.
 One of the men held the homeowner at gunpoint while the other man made his way to a bedroom and took five guns.
 There is so much wrong with this scenario, but let’s take a moment to break down a few things and see what we can learn from this unfortunate set of circumstances.

 First and foremost, all of this, most likely, could have been avoided if the homeowner simply had his doors locked.
 At the very least, it would have delayed the invaders in getting inside the home.
 The homeowner would have been alerted by the attempt at breaking through the door and possibly could have reacted accordingly.
 Instead he was ambushed.

 Now, there is very little information to go on with this story, but let’s entertain a variety of assumptions and combine them with the few facts we have and try to come up with a few lessons learned.

 We know the intruders pretty quickly found five guns to get away with.
 Why would any responsible gun owner just have guns laying around and not in a safe of some sort?
 We do not know if they were loaded, but I would assume they weren’t.
 Typically, guns are kept loaded when intended for self defense.
 If this particular homeowner had the wherewithal to keep five guns loaded for self defense, I seriously doubt they would all be in one bedroom.
 Instead, they would have been strategically staged throughout the house to be used in the case of a home invasion.
 Obviously, that wasn’t the case here.

 Next, if this homeowner took personal defense seriously, there is a high probability he would have been armed.
 We, honestly, don’t even know if he was because he was ambushed by leaving his door unlocked.
 A person that takes his personal defense seriously would have the door locked.

 So, what are the biggest take aways and lessons learned?